timwaters/mapwarper/README_API.md

 **Response**

-The response will be in JSON in the following format.
+The response will be in the following format.

 ```
 {{{